Rosetta Stone vs Babbel vs Duolingo: Best Language Learning App

 Source: Babbel

-Babbel also uses spaced repetition reviews to keep vocabulary fresh and includes games and podcasts to make learning interactive.
+The platform also uses spaced repetition to reinforce vocabulary and offers review sessions, games, and podcasts to improve retention and keep learning engaging.

-• Travellers and professionals who need quick conversational skills.
+• Travelers and professionals who need practical conversational skills.

 What Is Duolingo?